Top 3 Listener Questions

 Jesse: Now, Rich, hold on here.
 I’m going to throw in a little bonus tip here that we did not talk about.
 So with Instagram, I think it’s important for people to know there is an approval process.
 If you sell products that are questionable under any way, there are certain states that you can’t sell this or certain cultures.
 Instagram is probably not going to approve you for that.
 That’s not us.
 We’re not Instagram and there’s not a lot of people, there’s not like you can call the

 Richard: No problem.
 Thanks for the bonus there.
 All right.
-And speaking with or I should say continuing to go with the starter site comment, there was one specifically around.
-Someone saying almost the exact opposite: Starter site is too basic for my needs.
+And speaking with or I should say continuing to go with the Instant Site comment, there was one specifically around.
+Someone saying almost the exact opposite: Instant Site is too basic for my needs.
 Is there something I am missing?
 So this person isn’t lazy.
 They want it.
 They want to actually do some work there.

 Jesse: They’re overachievers. (laughing) All right.
 I like the overachievers over the lazy person.
 A couple of things here, I think this is actually good.
 A podcast is good because there’s a lot to be discussed here.
-By the way, it is called a starter site.
+By the way, it is called a Instant Site.
 This is for people to get their start.
 It is a

 Richard: To that point, it’s back to the theme of the show too.
-It’s adjustments, so they can get started really easy with the starter site and for this person that’s like the high achiever, they may or may not have and we will send them this link to this podcast and letting them know that we’re…
+It’s adjustments, so they can get started really easy with the Instant Site and for this person that’s like the high achiever, they may or may not have and we will send them this link to this podcast and letting them know that we’re…

 Jesse: Trying to be nice, I was mean and I’m sorry.
 Just trying to be real here, being honest with people.